Testing Many Constraints in Possibly Irregular Models Using Incomplete U-Statistics: Discussion

 \section{Discussion}

-We proposed a general methodology to simultaneously test many polynomial constraints on a statistical parameter.
-The test statistic is given by a normalized maximum of an incomplete $U$-statistic and critical values are approximated by Gaussian multiplier bootstrap.
-Our method is applicable to all hypotheses that can be defined by polynomial equalities and inequalities.
-There is no need to maximize a possibly multimodal function as in the widely used likelihood-ratio test.
-Moreover, our method allows for many constraints, i.e., the number of constraints can be much larger than the sample size.
-If the computational budget $N$ for the construction of the incomplete $U$-statistic is chosen of the same order as the sample size $n$, then the test asymptotically controls type I error even when the true parameter is singular or close to singular.
+We proposed a general methodology to simultaneously test many constraints on a statistical parameter.
+The test statistic is given by a studentized maximum of an incomplete $U$-statistic and critical values are approximated by Gaussian multiplier bootstrap.
+Our method is applicable to all hypotheses that can be defined by estimable equality and inequality constraints.
+If the constraints are polynomial, we presented a general procedure to construct kernels.
+In the suggested methodology, there is no need to maximize a possibly multimodal function as one would do for a likelihood ratio test.
+Moreover, our method allows for many constraints, that is, the number of constraints can be much larger than the sample size.
+If the computational budget $N$ for constructing the incomplete $U$-statistic is appropriately chosen, typically of the same order as the sample size $n$, then the test asymptotically controls type I error even if the true parameter is irregular or close to irregular.

 The latter fact is due to nonasymptotic Berry-Esseen type error bounds on the high-dimensional Gaussian and bootstrap approximation of incomplete U-statistics.
-In comparison to previous literature, we have shown that, under the regime $N=\mathcal{O}(n)$, the approximation is valid independently from the status of degeneracy of the H\'ajek projection of the proposed incomplete $U$-statistic.
-Since singularities in the parameter space may cause degeneracy, this yields uniform validity of our testing methodology.
+Compared to previous work, we have shown that the approximation is also valid under mixed degeneracy if we choose a suitable computational budget $N$.
+This yields control of type I error as well as consistency of our testing methodology even in irregular settings.

-In practice, the requirement $N=\mathcal{O}(n)$ allows some flexibility in choosing the computational budget parameter.
-As illustrated in our simulations, a higher computational budget parameter yields more efficient estimates of the polynomials and therefore a more powerful test.
-However, the computations become more involved for higher degree kernels and one should be sceptical about the theoretical guarantees of the bootstrap approximation if $N$ is large and the underlying true parameter is close to singular.
-Thus, there is a trade-off between efficiency and guarding against singularities.
+In practice, the requirement $N=\mathcal{O}(n)$ allows some flexibility in choosing the computational budget $N$.
+As illustrated in our simulations, a higher computational budget parameter yields more efficient estimates of the constraints and therefore a more powerful test.
+However, the computations become more involved for higher order kernels and one should be sceptical about the theoretical guarantees of the bootstrap approximation if $N$ is large and the underlying true parameter is close to an irregular point.
+Thus, there is a trade-off between efficiency and guarding against irregularities.
 In our simulations we found that choosing the computational budget parameter as $N=2n$ is a reasonable choice.